 Other commuter aerial rapid transit systems in the United States include the Roosevelt Island Tramway, which was the first commuter aerial rapid transit system in North America when it opened in 1976.
 It spans the East River and connects Roosevelt Island to the Upper East Side of Manhattan, and moves more than 2.5 million commuters annually.
 The Portland Aerial Tram is an aerial tramway in Portland, Oregon, carrying close to 1.5 million commuters between the city’s South Waterfront district and the main Oregon Health & Science University (OHSU) campus.
 Both systems tie into the larger municipal public transit networks, much as LA ART is proposed to connect to Metro’s regional transit system.

-Closer to Los Angeles, the Palm Springs Aerial Tramway spans approximately 2.5 miles and an approximate 6,000-foot elevation change up Chino Canyon, with a rotating tram cabin that takes visitors to and from the Mount San Jacinto State Park and Wilderness Area.
+Closer to Los Angeles, a long-standing tourism attraction for Southern California provides park access and a unique visitor experience.
+The Palm Springs Aerial Tramway spans approximately 2.5 miles and an approximate 6,000-foot elevation change up Chino Canyon, with a rotating tram cabin that takes visitors to and from the Mount San Jacinto State Park and Wilderness Area.
 The Palm Springs Aerial Tramway opened in 1963, but was authorized originally in 1945 when state legislation established the Mount San Jacinto Winter Park Authority, which operates the tram.